magro/kryo-serializers/README.markdown

 # Usage
+To be able to use the serializers you have to add the jar (from downloads section) to you classpath.
+Unfortunately, it's not yet in any maven repo.

-To use the custom serializers you have to register them.
-The following code snippet shows how this is done for serializers that can be registered statically.
+Then you have to register the custom serializers at the kryo instance.
+The following code snippet shows how this is done for serializers that can be registered statically (directly for a known class).

     kryo.register( Arrays.asList( "" ).getClass(), new ArraysAsListSerializer( kryo ) );
     kryo.register( Class.class, new ClassSerializer( kryo ) );